BlackVue Fleet Tracking, a fleet GPS/video tracking service based on BlackVue Over the Cloud is a feature to monitor and manage your fleet remotely.

 You can also click a single log to highlight it on the map and vice versa.

-In both case, the corresponding route in the route list will be highlighted as well.
+In both cases, the corresponding route in the route list will be highlighted as well.

 Parking Mode videos grouping